 Forms: There are a few forms that must be filed in order to complete a divorce filing.
 The main form is the Petition for Dissolution of Marriage.
 The Petition form informs the court of your intention regarding the division of assets and property, custody of any children, requests for spousal support, and assignment of joint debts.
 In addition to the Petition, a Summons, Confidential Information form and Vital Statistics form is required.

 Filing and serving: You must file your divorce forms in the county where you live or in the county where your soon-to-be ex-spouse or ex-partner lives.
 Once the forms are officially filed, you then will be required to serve the divorce paperwork to the other party involved.
 You can hire a process server to serve the paperwork or pay the local sheriff to do the serving.

 Financial disclosure: You will be required to make full and accurate disclosure of all of your financial assets, income and debts prior to the final divorce being granted.

 These requirements can be overwhelming for someone going through a divorce, so get help from a Bellevue divorce lawyer to make sure you meet all criteria.

 Division of Property in a Washington Divorce

 In Washington, the courts assign property ownership in a divorce based on the community property approach.
 This means that most property acquired during the marriage or union will be divided equally between the two parties.
 Property that each party brought into the marriage or union will remain with that party after the divorce.
 If the two parties wish to assign certain property in a specific way, the court will take any such requests under recommendation.
-But working with a Bellevue divorce attorney is recommended to ensure you represent your rights when dividing assets with your spouse.
+But working with a Seattle divorce attorney is recommended to ensure you represent your rights when dividing assets with your spouse.